 American Diner – Deck 17

 On deck 17 you’ll find a speciality restaurant which is styled as an American diner.
 I ate here during my trip and although the food was good I don’t know that I would recommend it due to the charge.
-The included food found in other restaurants is of a similar quality so really what you are paying for is the atmosphere.
+The included food found in other restaurants is of similar quality so really what you are paying for is the atmosphere.

 We had a great meal here and the restaurant is well decorated.